majnioui/majnioui.github.io/_posts/2024-10-12-self-host-website-with-coolify-hetzner.md

 ![Image](/assets/images/blog/dnscoolify.png)

-- In Coolify, go to **Settings** and set the instance’s domain to *https://coolify.<your-domain>*.
-For example, if your domain is *FPLStats.live*, use *https://coolify.fplstats.live*.
+- In Coolify, go to **Settings** and set the instance’s domain to `https://coolify.<your-domain>` .
+For example, if your domain is FPLStats.live, use `https://coolify.fplstats.live`.
 - Hit **Save** and wait a few minutes for the DNS to propagate.

 ![Image](/assets/images/blog/customdomain.png)

-Now, you can access Coolify using your custom domain, hence *https://coolify.fplstats.live* instead of *http://<your-server-ip>:8000*.
+Now, you can access Coolify using your custom domain, hence `https://coolify.fplstats.live` instead of `http://<your-server-ip>:8000`.
 No more IPs to remember!

 ## Step 6: Link Your App to the Domain